 Dr Frannie Leautier

-Dr Leautier is the Senior Vice President of the African Development Bank; she was a Partner & Chief Executive Officer, Mkoba Private Equity Fund in Tanzania.
+Dr Leautier is the COO at the Trade and Development Bank (TDB) based out of Nairobi.
+Previously, she was a Partner & Chief Executive Officer, Mkoba Private Equity Fund in Tanzania.
 She holds a BSc in Civil Engineering, University of Dar es Salaam; an MSc in Transportation and a PhD in Infrastructure Systems, MIT; graduate, Executive Development Program, Harvard University.
 1992-2007.
 She has held various positions at the World Bank including: Director, Infrastructure; Vice-President and Head, World Bank Institute; Chief of Staff to the President.
 From 2007 to 2009 she was Managing Partner, The Fezembat Group and from 2009 to 2013 she was Executive Secretary, African Capacity Building Foundation.
 Board positions: Nelson Mandela Institute for Science and Technology; UONGOZI; AERC; MIT OCW; MIT Visiting Committees.

 Dr. Evelyn Ndali Oputu is a nominee director for the United Nigerian Textiles Limited and has served as the Chief Executive Officer, Managing Director and Director of Bank of Industry Limited. from December, 2005 to April 17, 2014.
 Dr. Oputu began banking career in 1976 with ICON Merchant Bank Ltd. and joined International Merchant Bank (IMB) in 1982 where she was appointed General Manager IMB Securities in 1989 and Executive Director in 1990.
 Dr. Oputu served as Executive Director at First Bank of Nigeria Plc between 1991 and 1997 and later ran her manufacturing business until she was appointed to her present position in 2005.
 Dr. Oputu is a Nominee Director of United Nigerian Textiles Limited.
 Dr. Oputu is an alumnus of the University of Lagos and the Harvard Business School, was at Morgan Guaranty Trust Company of New York for her internship.